 And then there's Sabrina Pasterski.

-Chicago native Pasterski is being hailed as the next Einstein or Stephen Hawking thanks to her multiple accomplishments at the young age of 23.
-She’s already one of the most well-known physicists in the US and a graduate of MIT where she earned a 5.0 GPA, the highest GPA one can receive.
+This American physicist was already one of the most well-known physicists in the US and a graduate of Massachusetts Institute of Technology or MIT, class of 2010, where she earned a 5.0 GPA, the highest GPA one can receive.
+This was recognized by MIT physics department as she received Orloff Scholarship Award in 2013.
 Recently she’s active in a Ph.D. program at Harvard University.

-One hallmark of her many achievements so far might be the fact that she built an entire fixed wing single engine plane at the age of 13-years-old.
+One hallmark of her many achievements so far might be the fact that she built an entire fixed-wing single engine plane at the age of 13-years-old.
 Called the N5886Q, she started building the aircraft in her father’s garage in March of 2006 at the age of 12.
-She completed construction in October of 2007.
+She completed her work in October of 2007.

 "At 10, I had bought an engine rebuild stand, cheap eBay red tagged (damaged) crankcase/crankshaft/cylinders/pistons/etc to repeatedly practice building and tearing down an O-200A engine in the foyer outside my bedroom," she writes on her website.

 Though not active on social media or any of the usual millennial tropes, she does have a YouTube channel called PhysicsGirl, where she shares the process of building the aircraft titled; "Sabrina 2006: Building an Airplane for My Dad" in 2008.
-It's tallied almost 600,000 views so far.
+The video has almost 600,000 views so far.
 Notably, she can also fly her creation as she received her pilot’s license in 2003.

 “It was then disassembled, painted, and transported to KARR.
 It was certified as an airworthy E-LSA on January 11, 2008, and flew its maiden flight four days later, on January 15th.
 It was kept in Phase I flight testing for my first U.S. solo which I conducted in it on August 24th of 2009 at age 16,” she writes on her website, which is no-frills and to the point, much like the girl herself.

-Aside from dabbling in aeronautical engineering, her main focus is exploring the world of physics.
-Specifically, the sort of complex and seemingly impossible queries approached by greats like Hawking and Einstein at a similarly young age.
-In fact, a paper released early last year by Stephen W. Hawking, Malcolm J. Perry and Andrew Strominger, cites two papers co-written by Sabrina Pasterski and another she wrote on her own.
+Aside from dabbling in aeronautical engineering, her main focus is exploring the world of physics, with focus on space.
+Specifically, the sort of complex and seemingly impossible queries approached by great people like Hawking and Einstein at a similarly young age.
+In fact, a paper released early last year by Stephen W. Hawking, Malcolm J. Perry and Andrew Strominger, cites two papers co-written by Sabrina Pasterski and another she wrote on her own in 2015.

 When she eventually does graduate and leave academia, she has more than enough prospects waiting for her.
 Jeff Bezos, the brains behind Amazon (you might have heard of it) has already said that she has a job at his aerospace company Blue Origin when she’s ready and able.
-That is something she's aimed to do since she was a child.
+That is something she's aimed to do since she was a child; in fact, she named Bezos as her inspiration and the main reason why she got into physics in the first place.

-Despite the physics world seemingly being her oyster, the young woman claims she still has a lot to do.
+Despite the physics world seemingly being her oyster, the young woman still tries to search for new challenges.

 "I’ll hopefully be right about having some kind of gut feeling that [will become] rather big at some point.
 Fingers crossed," she told the Chicago Tribune.